crocs-muni/JCAppStore/README.md

 # JCAppStore

 Have you ever wondered how to manage your passwords?
 Or would you like to have your own virtual wallet, but do not know what to do?
 Then it is time for you to discover JCAppStore, first open source smart card store and GUI tool.
+Our goal is to push open-source smart card development by introducing intuitive smart card distribution platform that can be used by anyone!

 #### I am in! ####